 Putting groceries in the car

 I separate my groceries into two sections.
-One section is for those that require refrigeration when I get home and the other for those that can stay in the car for 3-72 hours.
+One section is for those that require refrigeration when I get home, and the other is for those that can stay in the car for 3-72 hours.
 The virus will degrade within three hours on cardboard/paper and up to 72 hours on plastic.